python/cpython/Doc/library/random.rst

 instance of the :class:`random.Random` class.
 You can instantiate your own instances of :class:`Random` to get generators that don't share state.

-Class :class:`Random` can also be subclassed if you want to use a different basic generator of your own devising: in that case, override the :meth:`~Random.random`, :meth:`~Random.seed`, :meth:`~Random.getstate`, and :meth:`~Random.setstate` methods.
+The base class :class:`BaseRandom` can be subclassed if you want to use a different basic generator of your own devising.
-Optionally, a new generator can supply a :meth:`~Random.getrandbits` method --- this allows :meth:`randrange` to produce selections over an arbitrarily large range.

 The :mod:`random` module also provides the :class:`SystemRandom` class which uses the system function :func:`os.urandom` to generate random numbers